USING IRONXL

 WorkBook wb = WorkBook.Load("Weather.xlsx");

-DataSet ds = wb.ToDataSet();//behave complete Excel file as DataSet
+DataSet ds = wb.ToDataSet(); // Treat the complete Excel file as DataSet

-foreach (DataTable dt in ds.Tables)//behave Excel WorkSheet as DataTable.
+foreach (DataTable dt in ds.Tables) // Treat Excel WorkSheet as DataTable

 {